May 18th, 2017 Written by a Staff Member of Hair Loss in Women

 A second group had just the oils massaged directly into their scalps.

 The results: the first group had a 44% improvement in hair regrowth, and the second had a 15% improvement.
-The degree of improvement in photographs is statistically significant.
+The degree of improvement in photographs is thought to be highly significant.

 The theory is that essential oils regrow hair because they stimulate blood vessels in the scalp where the hair follicles are located.
 This results in more blood flow, which brings nutrients to the hair follicle.
 Note that this won’t work if the hair follicles are already dead.
 If hair follicles are dead, the only option is a hair transplant.